Run Control Group Version 2 on Oracle Linux

 sudo systemctl start foo.service

-Look now at the top output still running in the alice terminal window.
-See that the foo.service is consuming CPU 0, while the users split CPU 1 based on their weights.
+Look now at the top output, which is still running in the alice terminal window.
+See that the foo.service consumes CPU 0 while the users split CPU 1 based on their weights.

 Example output: